 Now is not the time to cut back on nutrition; get the best you can afford for your new puppy.
-Many mass-market brands are often much cheaper because by-products, fillers and lower quality ingredients are cheaper, but the little nutrients that these foods contain are often not absorbed by your puppy.
+Many mass-market brands are often much cheaper because , fillers and lower quality ingredients are cheaper, but the little nutrients that these foods contain are often not absorbed by your puppy.
 Look for nutritionally balanced holistic puppy formulas made with top-quality premium proteins and ingredients as these provide much better digestibility.
 More of the right nutrients are absorbed and less waste is produced.
-Ensure that the food does not contain any harmful additives, fillers and by-products which could severely compromise your puppy’s health in the long-term.
+Ensure that the food does not contain any harmful additives, fillers and which could severely compromise your puppy’s health in the long-term.

 Always ensure that your puppy has a constant supply of fresh, clean water whenever she wants.
 Puppies require large amounts of water due to the rapid growth and developmental changes their bodies go through, and water helps to flush out waste and aid digestion.

 Puppies Great and Small

 Remember that every puppy is different!
 Puppies have varying dietary needs according to size, breed and personal growth.
 Rather than just following the guidelines on the bag of puppy food, it is important that you consult your veterinarian on the most suitable formulas and feeding quantities for your puppy to keep her at her optimal weight.